kshetline/aw-clock/README.md

 * “`npm run start-server-win`” to start the data server for this project (on Windows) on `localhost:4201`.
 * “`npm start`” to serve the web client using webpack-dev-server on `localhost:4200`.
 The client will be automatically restarted whenever you edit the code. _(Note that for development and testing, two different ports are used (4200, 4201), but that when the server is deployed, all content and data is served on a single port, by default 8080.)_

-> Note: A dependency on `node-sass` sometimes causes build problems.
-It often helps to delete the top-level `node_modules` directory, and then do `npm install` over again.
-I’ve also found that using `LIBSASS_EXT=”no” npm install` helps.

 To build the server along with the web client, use `npm run build`, possibly followed by `‑‑` and other options listed below:

 | &nbsp; | &nbsp; |